jcunow/jcunow/README.md

 > * 2023 Introduction to research ethics, Umeå SE
 > * 2024 Swedish for Academics 1, Umeå SE
 > * 2023 Techniques for environmental sampling, field and laboratory measurements and next-generation sequencing in microbiome studies, Oulanka Reseach Station FI, Oulu University
 > * 2024 Grazing and herbivory with focus on domestic ruminants and semi wild herbivores, Uppsala SE, SLU
+> * 2024 Stable Isotope Tools in Earth System Science, Gothenburg SE, University of Gothenburg

 >### **Ongoing Projects:**
 >  * ##### Spatial Root Response to Reindeer Grazing in Northern Boreal Forests
 >    Description: Describing the vulnerability of roots to heavy reindeer grazing and the horizontal and vertical shifts of fine root biomass and root traits in Finnish oligotrophic pine forests
->    status: ongoing <br>
+>    status: manuscript <br>
 <img src= 'https://github.com/jcunow/jcunow/assets/164625771/6370d866-a4a0-4535-a66d-9a27860637a6.png' width='450' height='350'  />